mstcroix/WorldCompensationSystem/arch/README.md

 ### Concept

-Create a *System* based on Users and its related Files, Executables and Processes.
+Create an *System* based on Users (including its possessions such as Files, Executables and Resources) and Groups of Users interacting with each other.
   * [fs](/arch/fs) -- filesystem
   * [users](/arch/users) -- users
   * [bin](/arch/bin) -- system binaries (commands, services and tools)

-  * lang(/arch/lang) -- Programming Language(s)

-Create an *Eco*-system based on Applications.
+Create an *Eco*-system based on a community of publicly available Products and Services.
   * [apps](/arch/apps) -- applications (Client/Server generalization for commands, services and tools)
   * operations(/arch/operations) -- Operations
   * ledger(/arch/ledger) -- Ledger